DYefremov/DemonEditor/README.md

 # DemonEditor

+Experimental branch!
+For support Neutrino-MP.

 Enigma2 channel and satellites list editor for GNU/Linux.
 Focused on the convenience of working in lists from the keyboard.
 The mouse is also fully supported (Drag and Drop etc)